syncfusion-content/javascript-docs/js/api/ejListView.md

 To check item in the given index.

-N> Need to enable *enableCheckMark* property to check item in the listview control.
+N> Need to enable *enableCheckMark* property to check item in the ListView control.

 <table class="params">